-Certain administrative expenses are paid by the Plan to the extent allowed by the Plan and applicable law and are not paid by the Company.
+Certain administrative expenses are paid by the Plan to the extent allowed by the Plan and applicable law and are not paid by the Plan Sponsor.
 Participants are also charged for certain transactions, such as the processing of a loan or a distribution.
-Certain other administrative expenses are paid by the Company.
+Certain other administrative expenses are paid by the Plan Sponsor.
 Investment fees and transaction-based fees charged to the Plan for investments are deducted from income earned on a daily basis and are not separately reflected.
 Consequently, these fees are reflected as a reduction of investment return for such investments.
-There is a stock trading fee of \$0.005 per share of common stock that is charged to participant accounts when participants request to be transferred in or out of Holdings' common stock (or the Company's common stock, prior to November 15, 2013).
+There is a stock trading fee of \$0.005 per share of common stock that is charged to participant accounts when participants request account transfers into or out of Holdings' common stock.